 Into the Fields

-The next couple of hours are spent touring some 150 hectares of Arabica plants, each plot owned by one of 80 different contributing families.
+The next couple of hours are spent touring some 150 hectares of Arabica coffee bean plants, each plot owned by one of 80 different contributing families.

 One thing that I found quite interesting is how the farmers incorporate other plants that can be put to beneficial use.
 Flowers are needed to encourage pollination, but instead of simply planting flowers, avocado and banana trees are used, and all of the fruit is shared among the families.